 Paying Off Debt and Saving Are Competing Priorities

 There are plenty of reasons Americans are deeper in debt now than 50 years ago.
 For one thing, access to easy credit “is much more prevalent than it was 50 years ago,” Collinson said.
-According to the latest figures from the Federal Reserve, Americans now have more than $1 trillion in revolving credit — primarily credit card debt — compared with $1.3 billion in January 1968.
+According to the latest figures from the Federal Reserve, Americans now have $950 billion in revolving debt — primarily credit card debt — compared with $1.3 billion in January 1968.

-Learn More: 10 IRA Withdrawal Rules You Need to Know
+Learn More: 17 IRA Withdrawal Rules You Need To Know

 People Are Living Longer